 It is obviously a very timely one – as Big Data and Business Intelligence (BI) tools and software are at the center of vast swaths of venture capital financings and strategic and managerial best practices for companies of all types and sizes.

 We talked about how the companies getting the highest “BI ROI” connect the dots between their “old” and “new” school strategic planning and thinking.

 They are old school (in the absolute best, non-pejorative sense of the term) in that they recognize that strategy…

 …arrived at through Mastermind get-togethers, through board and advisory board meetings, through strategic planning processes led either internally or by an outside consultant – remains fundamental in attaining and maintaining long-term business success.

 And they are new school in their leveraging the very many best-of-breed business application software as services to arrive at this strategy.

-And, for the first time, the technology has finally matured to where all of this collected data can be automatically organized, standardized, and consistently presented on an always-on, always-accessible, and graphically “Appleized” Dashboard.
+And, as importantly, the technology has finally matured to where all of this collected data can be organized, analyzed, and benchmarked against comparable – but better performing – companies from around the globe.

 This “New School” data wizardry, when combined with old school Masterminding, risk-taking, and a ton of hard work…